Shutdown button with Raspberry PI and Python

 import os

 Then we associate shutdownPIN variable to improve code reading and PINs management.
-Change it if you use a different wiring:
+Change it if you use different wiring:

 shutdownPIN = 21